Berliner (format)

-Berliner, or "midi", is a newspaper format with pages normally measuring about 315 × 470 mm.
-The Berliner format is slightly taller and marginally wider than the tabloid/compact format; and is both narrower and shorter than the broadsheet format.
+Berliner is a newspaper format with pages normally measuring about 315 × 470 mm.
+The Berliner format, or "midi", is slightly taller and marginally wider than the tabloid/compact format, and is both narrower and shorter than the broadsheet format.

 Origin

 The Berliner format is an innovation in press and an alternative to the broadsheet format.
 The name refers to the city of Berlin, and was originally contrasted with "North German" and "French" sizes in the early 20th century.

 European newspapers

-The Berliner format is used by many European newspapers, including dailies such as Le Monde and Le Figaro in France, Le Temps in Switzerland, La Repubblica and La Stampa in Italy, De Morgen, Le Soir and Het Laatste Nieuws in Belgium, Oslobođenje in Bosnia, Mladá fronta Dnes and Lidové noviny in the Czech Republic, and others such as Expresso in Portugal and Jurnalul Național or Evenimentul Zilei in Romania.
+The Berliner format is used by many European newspapers, including dailies such as Le Monde and Le Figaro in France, Le Temps in Switzerland, La Repubblica and La Stampa in Italy, El País and El Mundo in Spain, De Morgen, Le Soir and Het Laatste Nieuws in Belgium, Oslobođenje in Bosnia, Mladá fronta Dnes and Lidové noviny in the Czech Republic, and others such as Expresso in Portugal and Jurnalul Național or Evenimentul Zilei in Romania.
 The French business newspaper Les Échos changed to this format in September 2003, and the largest daily papers in Croatia (Večernji list), Serbia (Politika) and Montenegro (Vijesti), are also in this format.
 A recent European newspaper to join this trend is Het Financieele Dagblad, the daily Dutch newspaper that is focused on business and financial matters on 26 March 2013.
 Student publication The University Observer became Ireland's first Berliner-sized paper in September 2009.
 In the UK, The Guardian and The Observer changed from broadsheet to Berliner in 2005 but changed again to tabloid in 2017 for cost-saving reasons.
 The Independent in London considered adopting this format, but could not afford to buy new presses; it moved directly from broadsheet to tabloid size.
 As of 2022, no UK national newspaper uses Berliner.

 Although the daily Berliner Zeitung is occasionally called simply Berliner, it is not printed in Berliner format.
 In fact, only two German national dailies use Berliner format: Die Tageszeitung (generally known as the "taz [sic]"); and the Junge Welt, which in 2004 abandoned the unique slightly-larger-than-A4 size that had distinguished it since the early 1990s.
 The majority of the national quality dailies use the larger broadsheet format known as "nordisch", measuring 570 × 400 mm.